DJF3/Webex-xAPI-Post-example/README.md

 **Equipment**: Cisco Webex DX80

 **Firmware**: RoomOS 2019-02-22.
-The minimum CE firmware version is 9.6.1.
-That is when HTTP POSTs were [introduced](https://community.cisco.com/t5/collaboration-voice-and-video/ce9-6-x-in-room-control-and-macros-usb-input-devices-http-post/ba-p/3765081 "introduced").
+The minimum CE firmware version is 9.6.1 (when HTTP POSTs were [introduced](https://community.cisco.com/t5/collaboration-voice-and-video/ce9-6-x-in-room-control-and-macros-usb-input-devices-http-post/ba-p/3765081 "introduced")).

 **Connected**: The Cisco Webex video unit is registered to the Cisco Webex Teams cloud, but this should also work if it's registered on-premise.